Willson Contreras Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.65 team ERA that ranks third across all MLB pitching staffs.
+- The Rangers' 3.62 team ERA ranks third among all MLB pitching staffs.

-- Rangers pitchers combine to surrender the fewest home runs in baseball (52 total, 0.9 per game).
+- The Rangers give up the first-fewest home runs in baseball (52 total, 0.9 per game).

-- The left-hander last appeared on Tuesday against the Detroit Tigers, when he tossed 4 2/3 innings, allowing six earned runs while giving up seven hits.
+- His most recent appearance came on Wednesday against the Detroit Tigers, when the right-hander tossed five innings, surrendering three earned runs while allowing seven hits.

+- The 28-year-old has an ERA of 2.06, with 6 strikeouts per nine innings, in 13 games this season.
+Opponents have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.